LarsNorlander/dev-diary/README.md

 ### 6:29 PM

 So I already have all the tests passing!...
 Well, technically.
 It's barely still a tribute page though.
 What I've done was get all the tests to pass with the minimum amount of work necessary and from there, I tried out experimenting with what I could potentially do without breaking the tests.
 I also spent time looking at other tributes on CodePen to see how far they were able to go and well, what a tribute page looks like.
 In the end, I've decided to do a tribute for P!ATD's new album "Pray for the Wicked".
 It has a few singles out and so far I'm liking it.
 I have a few idea as to how it would look but we'll see what I get to do with it.

+## June 22, 2018

+### 7:58 AM

+So this morning I started out by filling up some of the HTML I plan to style and sprinkled a few classes in.
+The classes are there because I know I'll use them for styling later on.
+I've also just been able to add stub CSS declarations so that I could add styles and watch the page change as I need without having to go into the HTML to see what classes I made (I'm horribly forgetful).